 Research Program 1: Medium vs Message

-Among the developments in human communication, it is hard to exaggerate the significance of the transition from manuscript to print.
+Among the developments in human communication, it is hard to exaggerate the significance of the transition from the manuscript to print culture.
 This innovation ushered in modernity in the West.
 It accelerated religious reforms and allowed for the standardization and proliferation of scientific knowledge.
 It provided a means to promote nationalism and engendered the modern-day nation-state.

-This research program is supported by the following five clusters:
+This research program is supported by the following clusters:

 Research Program 2: Canon-Making and Breaking